sberts/neatshell/content/blog/aws-codebuild/aws-codebuild.md

 In this post I will describe how to use AWS CodeBuild to automatically deploy a web site to S3.
 I'll be using the resources I created in the previous post.
 I'm going to continue defining all my infrastructure using CloudFormation.

 First, I'll create credentials to access GitHub.
 I'll place the credentials resource in it's own template.
-The token itself will need to be created on GitHub's web site and I will pass it to the template as a parameter.
+The token itself will need to be created on GitHub's web site.
+From account settings, go to developer settings.
+Create a new personal access token and select classic token.
+I will then store my new token in Secrets Manager in a secret named github where it can then be used by CloudFormation:

 ```
-  GitHubSourceCredentials:
+  CodeBuildSourceCredential:
     Type: AWS::CodeBuild::SourceCredential
     Properties:
-      NoEcho: true
       AuthType: PERSONAL_ACCESS_TOKEN
       ServerType: GITHUB
-      Token: !Ref GitHubToken
+      Token: !Sub "{{resolve:secretsmanager:${SecretName}:SecretString}}"
 ```

 Next, I'll define the IAM role for the CodeBuild Project.
-The rest of the resources will be in another template:
+The rest of the resources will be defined in another template:

 ```
   CodeBuildRole: